-Step 1: Remind the class that the Sustainable Development Goals (SDGs) are a collection of 17 global goals set down by the United Nations General Assembly in 2015 to be achieved by 2030.
+Step 1: Remind the class that the Sustainable Development Goals (SDGs) are a collection of 17 global goals set down by the United Nations General Assembly in 2015 that are to be achieved by 2030.
 Have students form groups of four and have them go through and discuss the UN Sustainable Development Goals handout.
 Invite questions and requests for clarification from the class.
-Explain that the Goals each have a list of Targets attached to them; that is, specific, concrete things to be achieved where the achievement is measurable.
-Say that the following activity focuses on one SDG, Life on Land, and its targets as they apply to SVG.
+Explain that the Goals each have a list of Targets attached to it; that is, specific, concrete things to be achieved where the achievement is measurable.
+Say that the activity to follow focuses on one SDG, Life on Land, and its targets as they apply to SVG.
 (15 minutes)

-Step 2: Draw the class's attention to the text of SDG 15 and invite groups to think for a few moments about the implications of the text for SVG.
+Step 2: Draw the attention of the class to the text of SDG 15 and invite groups to think for a few moments about the implications of the text for SVG.
 Then conduct a brainstorm of ideas, writing them on the board.
 (5 minutes)

 Step 3: Hand out a sheet of chart paper and markers to each group together with one of the SDG 15 Targets.
-Explain that each group's task is to think through the implications for SVG if the country is to realize that target by 2030 and, in some cases, 2020.
-They paste the Target in the center of their chart paper and write in ideas and questions around the Target.
+Explain that the task of each group is to think through the implications for SVG if the country is to realize that target by 2030 and, in some cases, 2020.
+They do this by pasting the Target in the center of their chart paper and writing in ideas and questions around the Target.
 Emphasize that they should think of:

-- Practical things that the national government could do, local authorities, community groups, families, individuals, young people - Ways in which progress could be monitored and who would monitor it
+- Practical things that could be done by national government, local authorities, community groups, families, individuals, young people - Ways in which progress could be monitored and who would monitor it

-- How people would know with some certainty that a target had been achieved (what the UN calls an 'indicator'), i.e., how success in meeting the targets could be measured - Ways in which developments towards the Target could be best communicated and widely communicated.
+- How people would know with some certainty that a target had been achieved (what the UN calls an 'indicator'), i.e. how success in meeting the targets could be measured - Ways in which developments towards the Target could be best communicated and widely communicated.